birajnp/Code-Review/_episodes/01-introduction.md

 and give the code!
 Remember sharing knowledge is an important part of reviews.
 Explain that f-strings are generally faster and easier to read.
 As a reviewee, don't just accept code snippets.
 Make sure you understand what the new code does and why it may be a better option.
+This may require some independent research.
 - Give feedback, not commands.
 All of your feedback is optional and it's helpful to the reviewee to have reviews written as such.
 Instead of "Rename this class to X" say "Can we rename this class to X?
 I think it...".
 In the dialog that